emna8/Flask/README.md

-# Simple exemple of a flask web app
+# Simple example of a flask web app